 In order to attach a condition to a breakpoint, proceed as follows:

 However, while the simulation is suspended, you can raise multiple events, without instant execution.
-Once execution resumes, both events are handled at the same time, or, to be more exact, in the same run-to-completion step (RTS).
+Once execution resumes, the state machine’s behavior depends on its execution scheme:

-Consider for example, you want to press the "light on" and "light off" buttons at the same time and observe what happens.
-Figure "Raising multiple events simultaneously" is showing the scenario:
+Let’s consider that you want to press the "light on" and "light off" buttons at the same time and want to observe what happens.
+Figure "Raising multiple events simultaneously" shows the scenario: